inferont/shell-scripts/README.md

 # Restoring from Backup

-Assuming you created a backup, as mentioned in the above section, this can be done with a another simple one-liner, provided you've not messed with or deleted the backed-up file:
+Assuming you created a backup, as mentioned in the above section, this can be done with another simple one-liner, provided you've not messed with or deleted the backed-up file:

 ```bash
 mv ~/.bashrc.old ~/.bashrc